parisholley/wordpress-fantastic-elasticsearch/README.txt

 == Changelog ==

 = 2.2.0 =
+* Better OR behavior when faceting is involved
 * Expanded widget options to allow for AJAX based faceting.
 See github wiki for help on using this.
 * Fixed bug where hooks weren't working on category pages when permalinks are on
 * Removed dependency on purl due to memory leak